webgrabplusguide/webgrabplusguide.github.io/README.md

 ```

 If you wanted to add the logo to the above example your logo must be named 66.png - the same as the site_id value. <br>
-You must have a direct link to the logo so it will add 66.png to the first part of the url set in the siteini so it will become https://url.com/66.png <br>
+You must have a direct link to the logo so it will add 66.png to the end part of the url set in the siteini so it will become https://url.com/66.png <br>
 File storage sites normally don't give you a direct link and instead give you a shared link which will not work here.
 The best place to put the logo is in a folder on github and use the raw link address.
 This way you can get a direct link.

 ### Change channel logos on encrypted siteinis or post grab